Twitter shares soar in frenzied NYSE debut

 "We have a target of $40 and we won't buy more as long as it is trading above that," said Mark Hawtin, portfolio manager of the GAM Star Technology Strategy.

-Jerry Jordan, manager of the $48.6 million Jordan Opportunity Fund, who got a small allocation, said he would buy more of Twitter if it trades down around $30-$35.
+Jerry Jordan, manager of the $48.6 million Jordan Opportunity Fund JORDX.O, who got a small allocation, said he would buy more of Twitter if it trades down around $30-$35.

 "A lot of these sexy IPOs have a big pop on the first day and then they grind sideways," Jordan said.